SHARP-EATMAN

 Tribe Halictini

 Sphecodes means "like a wasp" in Greek.
 As is true of cuckoo bees generally, Sphecodes lack the "furry" aspect typical of many bees and are easily mistaken for wasps.
-They are slender, with black heads; black thoraxes; and sleek abdomens that are either black, red or a combination of black and red.
+Sphecodes of the United States are slender, with black heads; black thoraxes; and sleek abdomens that are either black, red or a combination of black and red.
 The bees' bodies are often coarsely pitted and their thoraxes, abdomens and legs tend to be sparsely-haired.

-Sphecodes are cleptoparasites (also called brood parasites) that prey on Halictus, Lasioglossum and green metallic sweat bees.
-They occasionally invade the nests belonging to other bee genera as well (such as Colletes, Perdita and Andrena mining bees).
+Sphecodes are cleptoparasites (also called brood parasites) that tendto prey on Halictus, Lasioglossum and green metallic sweat bees.
+They occasionally invade the nests of other bee genera as well (such as Colletes, Perdita and Andrena).

 Most of the cuckoo bees shown elsewhere in this guide lay eggs in their hosts' nests, confident that their cuckoo larvae will outcompete or destroy the hosts' larvae upon hatching.
 Many Sphecodes, however, instead destroy the eggs of their hosts upon entering nests to lay eggs.
 Occasionally, adult Sphecodes move into the nests of their hosts and cohabit with them.